Central Park jogger case: Pre-trial hearings

 Numerous pretrial hearings were conducted by Judge Thomas B. Galligan of the State Supreme Court of Manhattan, who had been assigned the case.
 Since 1986, judges were generally assigned by lottery, but the court administrator assigned him to this case.
-The defense attorneys criticized Galligan as being biased toward the assistant district attorney and handing down tough sentences.
+The defense attorneys criticized Galligan as being biased in favor of the assistant district attorney and handing down tough sentences.
 The counsel of the defendants filed a motion for a different judge which was rejected.
-In one of the pre-trial hearings, on February 23, 1990, Galligan ruled that he would accept the videotaped confessions and Salaam's unsigned statement as prosecution evidence at trial, despite defense counsel's objections.
-He said that Salaam's statement was being admitted as evidence because Salaam had lied to police about his age and showed them false identification.